-1 Introduction
+1. Introduction

-St James Senior Girls' School (School) is committed to providing the best possible care and education to its pupils and to safeguarding and promoting the welfare of children and young people.
+- 1.1.
+The Godolphin and Latymer School is committed to providing the best possible care and education to its pupils and to safeguarding and promoting the welfare of children and young people.
 The School is also committed to providing a supportive and flexible working environment to all its members of staff.
-The School recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment.

-The aims of the School's recruitment policy are as follows:

-- to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position; - to ensure that all job applicants are considered equally and consistently; - to ensure that no job applicant is treated unfairly on any grounds including race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age; - to ensure compliance with all relevant legislation, recommendations and guidance including the statutory guidance published by the Department for Education (DfE), Keeping Children Safe in Education (September 2018) (KCSIE), the Prevent Duty Guidance for England and Wales 2015 (the Prevent Duty Guidance) and and any guidance or code of practice published by the Disclosure and Barring Service (DBS); and - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks.
+The School recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment. - 1.2.
+The aims of the School's recruitment policy are as follows: - to ensure that the best possible staff are recruited on the basis of their merits, abilities and suitability for the position; - to ensure that all job applicants are considered in accordance with our Equal Opportunities Policy; - to ensure that no job applicant is treated unfairly on any grounds including race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age; - to ensure compliance with all relevant recommendations and guidance including the statutory guidance published by the Department for Education (DFE) Keeping Children Safe in Education September 2018 (KCSIE), the Prevent Duty Guidance for England and Wales 2015 (the Prevent Duty Guidance) and any guidance or code of practice published by the Disclosure and Barring Service (DBS); and - to ensure that the School meets its commitment to safeguarding and promoting the welfare of children and young people by carrying out all necessary pre-employment checks. - 1.3.
 Employees involved in the recruitment and selection of staff are responsible for familiarising themselves with and complying with the provisions of this policy.

-2 Data Protection
+2. Data Protection

+2.1.
 The School is legally required to carry out the pre-appointment checks detailed in this procedure.
 Staff and prospective staff will be required to provide certain information to the School to enable the School to carry out the checks that are applicable to their role.
-The School will also be required to provide certain information to third parties, such as the Disclosure and Barring Service and the Teaching Regulation Agency (previously known as the National College for Teaching and Leadership (NCTL)).
+The School will also be required to provide certain information to third parties, such as the Disclosure and Barring Service and the Teaching Regulation Agency (previously known as the National College for Teaching and Leadership).
 Failure to provide requested information may result in the School not being able to meet its employment, safeguarding or legal obligations.
-The School will process personal information in accordance with its Staff Privacy Notice.
+The School will process personal information in accordance with its Recruitment Privacy Notice and, if applicable, Staff Privacy Notice.

-3 Recruitment and selection procedure
+3. Recruitment and Selection Procedure

+- 3.1.
 All applicants for employment will be required to complete an application form containing questions about their academic and employment history and their suitability for the role.
 Incomplete application forms will be returned to the applicant where the deadline for completed application forms has not passed.
 Should there be any gaps in academic or employment history, a satisfactory explanation must be provided.
-A curriculum vitae will not be accepted in place of the completed application form.
+A curriculum vitae will not be accepted in place of the completed application form. - 3.2.
 Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications and the School's Child Protection Policy can be printed and forwarded to applicants on request.
+Application forms, job descriptions, person specifications and the School's Safeguarding and Recruitment Policies are available to download from the School's website.